salilab/allosmod-lib/doc/usage.rst

-If desired, a file ``break.dat`` can be provided, which contains a list of residues whose pairwise contact energies (delEmax) will be scaled by a specifed value.
+If desired, a file ``break.dat`` can be provided, which contains a list of residues whose pairwise contact energies (delEmax) will be scaled by a specified value.
 Each line contains one residue index (corresponding to simulated sequence) in the first column and one scaling factor in the second column.
 For example, to reduce all contact energies for residue 30 by 90 %, ``break.dat`` would have one